hazeycode/brucelib/README.md

 **WARNING: WORK IN PROGRESS**

 A monorepo of modules for programming cross-platform games, simulations, engines and editors.
 Leveraging the [Zig programming language and toolchain](https://ziglang.org/), brucelib intends to be highly hackable and suitable for rapid prototyping, jams or fully-fledged products.
 Each module is designed to be easy to configure, extend or modify to your own specific needs.
-The examples demonstrate how one can use modules in combination with each other.
+There are no inter-module dependencies.
+[The examples](#examples) demonstrate how one can use modules in combination with each other.

 "Absorb what is useful, discard what is useless and add what is specifically your own” - Bruce Lee